r-t-k/frostgale-wiki/symphony/overview.md

 Weeping Plane (also known as Damnation) - hell

-## Hierarchy of Symphonic entities
+## Hierarchy of Symphonic Entities

 **The Maker**
-Symphonic Forces
-Source Reflections (Azohar**)
+Symphonic Forces (powers given to the multiverse from The Maker) Source Reflections (permanent conduits of Symphonic forces bound by the rules pertaining to a particular verse)

 **Fabric of Expression**
-Catalysts
-Shapers
+Catalysts (an embodiment of a single symphonic power, players of instruments in the Symphony) Shapers (an embodiment of the intellect and curiosity of The Maker, the composers of music within the Symphony)

 **Fabric of Existence**
-Gods and The Ascendant
+The Ascendant (formal gods or those that have in their own power surpassed the veil of mortality, each has the ability to create their own sub-plane in the Ascendant Plane)
 Aspects of the Divine
 Chosen of the Divine
 The Servants (Bound Spirits and Angels)